nautobot/nautobot/nautobot/docs/development/getting-started.md

 ```no-highlight
 $ poetry install
 ```

+!!! hint
+    If you are doing development or testing using MySQL, you may quickly install the `mysqlclient` library along with Nautobot by running `poetry install --extras mysql`.

 This will create automatically create a virtualenv in your home directory, which houses a virtual copy of the Python executable and its related libraries and tooling.
 When running Nautobot for development, it will be run using the Python binary at found within the virtualenv.